ftt-project/ftt/README.rst

 May 6
 ^^^^^
+- [ ] *Run MdMACDStrategy together with Portfolio repository like in tutorial runner to buy and sell
-- [ ] Create TickerReturnsRepository
+- [ ] Persist orders